SSalois1/frontal_metrics_old/README.md

 ## Overview

 This repository contains code for derving frontal metrics from remotely sensed sea surface temperature (SST) and chlorophyll a (CHL-A) images.
-The goal of developing this work is to isolate prominent region-specific fronts and develop metrics to quantify frontal dynamics at various spatial and temporal scales.
-These metrics aim to be adaptable to different sources and resolution of satellite imagery and should generate a series of products with a range of utility at local and regional scales.
+The goal of this work is to isolate prominent region-specific fronts and develop metrics to quantify their dynamics at various spatial and temporal scales.
+These metrics are adaptable to different sources and resolution of satellite imagery and should generate a series of products with a range of utility at local and regional scales.